 What Kind of Degree Do I Need to Be a Veterinarian?

 Veterinarians are healthcare workers specializing in care for pets, competition animals, laboratory animals and livestock.
-Prospective professionals in this field must first complete an undergraduate program focusing on biology or pre-veterinary study followed by a Doctor of Veterinary Medicine (DVM) program.
+Prospective professionals in this field must complete an undergraduate program focusing on biology or pre-veterinary study followed by a Doctor of Veterinary Medicine (DVM) program.
+Some new graduates complete a supervised internship with an established veterinary practice.
+Others become proficient in a specialty area through a residency period of several years.
+All states require that veterinarians be licensed, which calls for education and passing a national examination.

 Doctor of Veterinary Medicine